dimitri-xyz/frtrader/doc/copy-strategy-basics.md

 2. One QuoteBook event can fire multiple targets.
 The targets must all know about it each other to collaboratively control exposure, but multiple targets can be issued.

 This greatly simplifies the refill strategy and the new "exposure control" strategy, while keeping the current multiple target dispatch mechanism that we will need very soon (it's the next strategy we will offer).

+#### Update 2019-01-31

+1. Removed from this document paragraphs on multiple targets and others that no longer apply.

+2. Unlike described in the (Update 2019-01-17) I completely ripped out the multiple targets mechanism.
+It became a complicated nuissance.